silverbullettechnology/tdsdr-build/README.md

 2. You will need a valid Xilinx license installed in your Linux machine to use PetaLinux.
    An evaluation license is adequate and can be created [here](http://www.xilinx.com/getlicense).
+   If you already have a Xilinx license on your development machine, you may need to add the item _PetaLinux Tools License (Evaluation)_ to it.
+If you are creating a new license be sure to add this item.

-   These are node-locked licenses for which you'll need your Linux machine's ethernet MAC address as a Host ID.
+   These are node-locked licenses for which you'll need the MAC address of one or more network interface in your Linux machine.
+The first ethernet interface (usually *eth0*) or WiFi interface (usually *wlan0*) are adequate.
 You can get this by running at the command prompt:
    ```
    ifconfig
    ```

+   The MAC address follows the label *HWaddr* and will look like *70:69:01:cc:fa:ca*.
+   When creating the license enter it as the *Host ID* without the separating colon
+   characters: *706901ccfaca*

    Once created, the license file should be emailed to you, and should be downloadable from the license management tool on the Xilinx website.
 The resulting *Xilinx.lic* file should be copied to the *.Xilinx* directory under your home directory: